jeppewelling/departuretimes/README.md

    - proper automated testing,
    - Administration module for monitoring the system,
    - Logging of exceptions,
-   - Logging of system relevant informations - i.e. did some service break down?
+   - Logging of system relevant information - i.e. did some service break down?
-   - No plan B for messaging, if RabbitMQ breakes down all fails,
+   - No plan B for messaging, if RabbitMQ breaks down all fails,
    - No load balancing for the web application,
-   - Additional traffic feeds (Rejsepnanen's feed),
+   - Additional traffic feeds (Rejseplanen's feed),

  - What could be done differently
     Internally I represent data purely as dictionaries which has a close resemblance with the JSON format,